Ex-Stanford coach avoids prison time in college bribery scam

 John Vandemoer is the first person to be sentenced in the case that exposed the lengths that some wealthy parents will go to get their children into the nation’s top schools.

-Vandemoer admitted to agreeing to help students get into Stanford as recruited athletes in exchange for money for his sailing program.
+Vandemoer admitted to agreeing to help students get into the prestigious university as recruited athletes in exchange for money for his sailing program.
+He told reporters that he believed at the time he was helping his team but now sees his actions were wrong.

+“A big part of my coaching philosophy has always been it’s not the mistake that defines you but rather it’s what you do afterward.
+I’m holding true to those words now,” Vandemoer said outside the federal courthouse in Boston.

-Zobel said she believed it was important that Vandemoer be punished because “it’s too easy to do this kind of thing.”
-But she said she didn’t believe he needed to serve time behind bars, noting the powerful letters of support he received and calling him probably the “least culpable” of those charged in the case because he didn’t take any of the money for himself.
+Zobel said she believed Vandemoer should be punished because “it’s too easy to do this kind of thing.”
+But she said she was swayed by the powerful letters of support he received and called him probably the “least culpable” of those charged in the case because he didn’t take any of the money for himself.

-Assistant U.S. Attorney Eric Rosen told the judge that a prison sentence was necessary to send a message to other defendants charged in the case and other people considering on cheating the college admissions system, which he said is “crying out for reform.”
+Assistant U.S. Attorney Eric Rosen urged the judge to sentence Vandemoer to more than a year in prison to send a message to others charged in the case and people considering cheating the college admissions system, which he said is “crying out for reform.”

 “If we fail to take these crimes seriously, if you give just a slap on the wrist instead of real punishment. … We are short changing not only the criminal justice system, but all those kids in high school who are working hard every day in an effort to improve their own lives and to get into the best school they can honestly and through hard work,” Rosen said.

-Prosecutors had sought more than a year behind bars.
 Vandemoer pleaded guilty in March on the same day that charges were announced in the so-called “Operation Varsity Blues” case against 50 people, including business executives and Hollywood actresses.
+Wealthy parents charged include actresses Felicity Huffman and Lori Loughlin as well as Loughlin’s fashion designer husband, Mossimo Giannulli.

-Vandemoer stood to address the judge and apologized to his family, friends, the sailing team and Stanford.
-“I am devastated that the program and the sport would be looked at poorly because of my actions,” he said.
+Vandemoer stood briefly in court and apologized to his family, friends, the sailing team and Stanford.

-His lawyers had urged the judge to keep him out of prison, noting the coach quickly accepted responsibility for his actions and didn’t pocket any of the money for himself.
-They say Vandemoer was seeking only to “help the sailing program he loved.”
+His lawyer asked for probation, noting that all the money Vandemoer took went to Stanford’s sailing program while other coaches charged in the case are accused of personally profiting off the bribes.
+Vandemoer has already suffered through the loss of his job and housing, attorney Robert Fisher said.

 The admissions consultant at the center of the scheme, Rick Singer, tried to get a student from China into Stanford through Vandemoer’s sailing program in 2016, authorities say.
-It was too late to secure a spot for the student as a recruit, but the student got in through the normal process.
+It was too late to secure a spot for the student as a recruit, but the student got in through the normal process, authorities say.

-After the student was admitted, Singer gave $500,000 to Vandemoer’s program to secure his help for future applicants, prosecutors say.
-Stanford has since been expelled that student.
+After the student was admitted, Singer gave $500,000 to Vandemoer’s program to secure his help with future applicants, prosecutors say.
+Stanford has since expelled that student.

 Vandemoer also got $110,000 for the sailing program from Singer last year in exchange for labeling a prospective student as a recruit, prosecutors say.
 The student ended up going to another school.

-Note: This story has been corrected to show that Gordon Ernst was the Georgetown tennis coach, not the soccer coach.